anonymusUID/01cvLiveCell01p/README.md

     ```
 *The requirements are enlisted inside "requirement.txt" within the folder "segmenttationTool"

-## Video Demonatration about "How to use the tool"
+## Video Demonstration: "How to Use the Tool"
 https://youtu.be/ypNTPDXschs